News

 When you listen to the bass lines he wrote, you don't hear an instrument confined to the guitars' shadow—you hear an independent voice telling its own story.
 The lines he crafted during his years with Marduk, in particular, carried a character that never lost its sense of melody amid the violence or its direction within the chaos.
 Many listeners may not notice it at first.
 But anyone who plays bass knows those notes weren't written simply to reinforce the band's sound.

 Even on two of Marduk's most ferocious records, Nightwing and Panzer Division Marduk, B. War found a way to imprint his own identity on the band's sonic assault.
+On Nightwing, his melodic and atmospheric bass lines stood out, while on an album as relentlessly intense as Panzer Division Marduk, he still managed to preserve the instrument's individuality.
 Instead of merely doubling the guitar riffs, he wrote bass lines that conversed with them, challenged them, and at times even pushed them forward.
 That's why his playing was never just another part of the rhythm section—it was one of the hidden layers that helped define Marduk's identity.

 But remembering him solely for Marduk would be incomplete.
 The same philosophy was already evident in Allegiance before he joined the band.
 Wherever he played, he sought to prove that the bass wasn't simply an instrument that should be heard—it was one that deserved to be listened to.
 He may never have been the most talked-about musician.
 He was never the one standing at the very front.
 But those who truly listened always recognized what he was doing.